ibrahimalfawaz/Cambridge-Module-5/README.md

 ---

-## Ethical Statement

-Race was statistically insignificant as a readmission predictor (Chi-squared p = 0.67–0.79) but was intentionally retained for fairness monitoring.
-Stratified performance evaluation by racial subgroup would be required before clinical deployment.
-The classification threshold should be determined through clinician and administrator input, not set unilaterally by data scientists.

----

 ## References

 1. Strack et al. (2014).
 Impact of HbA1c measurement on hospital readmission rates. *BioMed Research International*. https://doi.org/10.1155/2014/781670